matsushita-y/store-js/README.md

 # [store.js](https://github.com/frankkohlhepp/store-js)
-*A powerful toolkit for localStorage.*
+*A small, yet powerful toolkit for localStorage.*

 ### Why
 The main problem with localStorage is that it stringifies every value you save.